 SNIP is designed to run on a wide range of different PC configurations.
 The minimum system requirement to run SNIP are:

-Operating System: Windows 7 SP1 or all later versions of Windows (including servers) with the newest updates
+Operating System: Windows 7 SP1 or all later versions of Windows (including all server models) with the newest updates.
+Both 32 and 64 bit modes are supported.

 Processor: 1GHz or faster processor